 I think that my magazine cover design deserves a rating of 3.
 I do believe that it pops out and people would want to pick it up and read what’s inside.
 Like I said earlier, I knew I wanted a unique and simple magazine cover.
 When I looked through the magazine covers on pinterest, I found bold, simple, and contrasting colors that worked well with each magazine.
 When people think of dance, they think of elegance and maybe a more sophisticated-looking magazine, but I wanted to go the opposite way and create a new look.
 Also, my stories for my magazine are really appropriate.
 One thing I regret looking back on the project, is possibly choosing a new title font.
 I like how it contrasts with the rest of the magazine while still creating an elegant tone that people associate with dance, although, I wish I experimented a little more with different fonts.

-Posted by Julianne Salmon at 5:57 PM
+Posted by Anonymous at 5:57 PM

 To understand the process of logo design;